UK-Biobank/UKB-RAP-Notebooks-Access/README.md

 ## A112 Sleep questionnaire access (Python; Spark)

-**Scope:** This notebook demonstrates how to explore and extract the phenotypic sleep questionnaire fields from the participant data entity.
-It covers both the table exporter method (including handling of raw versus replaced coding for fields 30549-30554) and the Spark retrieval method using `dxdata.connect`.
-It includes identification of sleep questionnaire-related field titles and field IDs, preparation of a field list for table exporter, retrieval of coded and raw values, and exporting to a csv file.
-Note: fields 30549-30554 have a known "replace" encoding issue, so this notebook exports raw coded values (encoded values).This can be mapped to their corresponding meanings accurately using the esimpint.tsv file.
+**Scope:**
+This notebook demonstrates how to explore and extract phenotypic sleep questionnaire fields from the **participant data entity**.
+It covers both:

+- The **table exporter method** (including handling of raw vs. replaced coding for fields 30549–30554), and
+- The **Spark retrieval method** using `dxdata.connect`.

+It includes:

+- Identification of sleep questionnaire-related field titles and field IDs
+- Preparation of a field list for the table exporter
+- Retrieval of coded and raw values
+- Exporting to a CSV file

+> **Note:** Fields **30549–30554** have a known **"replace" encoding issue**, so this notebook exports **raw coded values** (i.e., encoded values).
+These can be accurately mapped to their corresponding meanings using the `esimpint.tsv` file.

-**Notebook file:** JupyterNotebook_Python/Access-guides-to-specific-datasets/Sleep_Questionnaire_Access.ipynb
+**Notebook path:**
+`JupyterNotebook_Python/Access-guides-to-specific-datasets/A112_Sleep_Questionnaire_Access.ipynb`

 **Dependency**